Music Is Not My Strongest Subject But…

 Music Wall Building Materials

-We had a small budget for the music wall, so the teacher candidates made use of thrift stores and up cycled or found ‘beautiful junk’ to build a collection of items for our music wall construction.
-Items to collect that work well for music walls include:
+We had a small budget so the teacher candidates made use of thrift stores and up cycled or found ‘beautiful junk’ to build a collection of items for our construction.

 - cutlery for wind chimes